Dust devil: Hazards

 Dust devils have been implicated in around 100 aircraft accidents.
 While many incidents have been simple taxiing problems, a few have had fatal consequences.
 Dust devils are also considered major hazards among skydivers and paragliding pilots as they can cause a parachute or a paraglider to collapse with little to no warning, at altitudes considered too low to cut away, and contribute to the serious injury or death of parachutists.
-Such was the case on June 1, 1996, when a dust devil caused a skydiver's parachute to collapse about 30 ft above the ground.
+Such was the case on 1 June 1996, when a dust devil caused a skydiver's parachute to collapse about 30 ft above the ground.
 He later died from the injuries he sustained.
 Dust devils can also contribute to wildfires.
-One case occurred in Engebæk, Billund Municipality, Denmark in 1868 where a dust devil tossed tuft into a heater, causing a wildfire that possibly extended from 10,000 to 50,000 hectares or more.
+One case occurred in Engebæk, Billund Municipality, Denmark in 1868 where a dust devil tossed tuft into a heater, causing a wildfire that possibly extended from 10000 to 50000 ha or more.

 Electrical activities

-Dust devils, even small ones, can produce radio noise and electrical fields exceeding 10,000 volts per metre.
+Dust devils, even small ones, can produce radio noise and electrical fields exceeding 10,000V/m.
 A dust devil picks up small dirt and dust particles, which become electrically charged through contact or frictional charging (triboelectrification) as they whirl around.
 The whirling charged particles also create a magnetic field that fluctuates between 3 and 30 times each second.

 These electric fields may assist the vortices in lifting material from the ground to the atmosphere.
-Field experiments indicate that a dust devil can lift 1 gram of dust per second from each square metre (10 lb/s from each acre) of ground over which it passes.
-A large dust devil measuring about 100 metres (330 ft) across at its base can lift about 15 tonnes (17 short tons) of dust into the air in 30 minutes.
+Field experiments indicate that a dust devil can lift 1 g/s/m2 of dust off the ground over which it passes.
+A large dust devil measuring about 100 m across at its base can lift about 15 tonne of dust into the air in 30 min.
 Giant dust storms that sweep across the world's deserts contribute 8% of the mineral dust in the atmosphere each year during the handful of storms that occur.
 In comparison, the significantly smaller dust devils that twist across the deserts during the summer lift about three times as much dust, thus having a greater combined impact on the dust content of the atmosphere.
 When this occurs, they are often called sand pillars.